Family Law Attorney in Santa Ana, CA

 Child Support

 Court-ordered child support payments are most often made to the custodial parent to help pay for the child’s living expenses.
 Child support obligations can be changed as either parent’s financial situation changes or when there are changes in the family.
 Child support orders are made by the judge based on predetermined guidelines.
-These guidelines include:
+These guidelines include the details listed below:

 • Each parent’s income